Fantomas42/django-blog-zinnia/README.rst

 .. include:: ./docs/CONFIGURATION.rst

+.. include:: ./docs/WORDPRESS_2_ZINNIA.rst

 Development
 ===========

 A `Buildout
 <http://pypi.python.org/pypi/zc.buildout>`_ script is provided to properly initialize the project
 for anybody who wants to contribute to the project.

 First of all, please use `VirtualEnv